-As much fun as your new Sea-Doo watercraft is out on the water, it’s inevitable that you’ll eventually step off the craft, whether it’s to grab lunch at a waterside restaurant, wait at the launch ramp, or refuel at a gas dock.
-Knowing how to properly secure your craft at the dock will not only ensure your craft stays put until you return but also avoid any damage to the craft.
+As much fun as your new Sea-Doo watercraft is out on the water, it’s inevitable that you’ll eventually step off the craft.
+Maybe you want to know how to dock a watercraft to grab lunch at a waterside restaurant, wait at the launch ramp or refuel at a gas dock.
+Knowing how to tie up a watercraft to a dock will not only ensure it stays put until you return, you can also avoid damage to the craft.

-One simple, effective choice of dock lines are Sea-Doo Dock Ties.
-Featuring a convenient loop at each end, these 4’ cushioned lines include an internal elastic shock cord to keep your craft firmly snugged up against the dock while still accommodating wave action.
-Dual floats keep Dock Ties atop the water should they accidentally be dropped.
+One simple and effective way to secure watercraft to a floating dock is to use Sea-Doo Dock Ties.
+Featuring a convenient loop at each end, these 4-foot cushioned lines include an internal elastic shock cord to keep your craft firmly snugged up against the dock while still accommodating wave action.

 Dual floats keep Sea-Doo Dock Ties above water if they are accidentally dropped.